ArticGfx/elevator/README.md

 -> main cicuit to test out how all circuit work togethere.

 0.0.2
--> added the folder elevator wich contain the elevator circuit "TO COMPLETE" 3.1.2019
+-> added the folder elevator wich contain the elevator circuit

-TO DO
--> make the elevator capable to uderstand to closest destination -> delay on the stop
--> animation movement
--> combination of all circuit
--> documentation
+stable realese coming by the end of the week